Best USB-C adapters for MacBook Pro iMore 2021

 - Tiny port changer: nonda USB-C adapter

-- Hardwired internet: Belkin USB-C to Gigabit Ethernet adapter
+- Hardwired internet: Belkin USB-IF Certified USB Type C (USB-C) to Gigabit Ethernet Adapter

 - Extra length: Nomad USB-C Universal cable